Achievement Unlocked

 • "Describe what happens when you have a disagreement with someone you care about."

-Entitlement & Exploitativeness
+Entitlement and Exploitativeness

 • "Tell me about a time when you used your position or influence to get what you needed."